 If you’re an avid blogger who needs to post regular blog posts or a programmer who really loves to host his latest projects into open source hosting providers like Github, chances are there that you’re already familiar with the concept of a markdown editor.
-Numerous other software or web service providers also maintain these editors for providing their users with a generic manipulation mechanism for web documents.
+Numerous other software or web service providers also maintain these editors to provide users with a generic manipulation mechanism for web documents.
 However, stop worrying if you still don’t get the idea behind these editors.
 This guide outlines what markdown editors are and highlights the best markdown editor for Linux users.

 Well, the thing is, as web pages require texts to be put inside these HTML markups, users will need to have a good grasp of this markup language if they want to publish their personal documents to the internet.
 This can become cumbersome and redundant while disrupting the user experience at the same time.
 Markdown editors have emerged to solve this problem.

 Like any other text editors, they visually but convert text files into HTML documents behind the scene.
 So, users can now simply type in texts, and the editor will make it web-ready.
 Markdown editors have been used for over a decade now, but they’re starting to achieve mainstream limelight for these last couple of years.
 Stay with us throughout the rest of this guide to find out the top 20 markdown editors for Linux.

 Arguably the best markdown editor for Linux, Typora packages every convenient feature you’d want in an everyday editor.
 As the developers advertise it, it’s one of the best markup editors built on top of minimal design philosophies.
 It’s a classic take on markdown editors with simplistic yet highly versatile feature sets.